 The Management Plan was based on a scientific report of the Estuary that was carried out called The State of the Exe Estuary 2014.

-The Partnership guides the work of the Estuary Officer through their quarterly Management Partnership meetings, where all of the funding partners are represented by an Officer, and the Local Authorities are also represented by an elected Councillor.
-The Management Group is chaired by Devon County Councillor Jeffrey Trail.
+The Partnership guides the work of the Estuary Officer through their quarterly Partnership Committee meetings, where all of the funding partners are represented by an Officer, and the Local Authorities are also represented by an elected Councillor.
+The Partnership Committee is chaired by Devon County Councillor Jeffrey Trail.

-The officers also meet quarterly at the Officer's Working Group where items are discussed and refined prior to the Management Partnership meetings.
+The officers also meet quarterly at the Executive group where items are discussed and refined prior to the Partnership Committee meetings.

 To meet the representatives on the partnership please view our Who's Who? below.